datameet/Municipal_Spatial_Data/website/docs/index.md

 </table>

 ## License
-All our work will be under [Creative Commons Attribution-ShareAlike 2.5 India](http://creativecommons.org/licenses/by-sa/2.5/in/).
+All our work will be under [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 This data is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 If you find issues we are more than happy to accept corrections but please source them to an official source.
-Refer [CONTRIBUTING.md](CONTRIBUTING.md) for ways to contribute.
+Refer [contributing.md](contributing.md) for ways to contribute.

 ### Attribute
 Please use the following lines to attribute the maps if you use in your work.
 You could link instead of printing the URLs in case of web projects.
 <pre>
 Maps Provided by Spatial Data of Municipalities (Maps) Project [http://projects.datameet.org/Municipal_Spatial_Data/] by Data{Meet}.
-Its made available under the [Creative Commons Attribution-ShareAlike 2.5 India](http://creativecommons.org/licenses/by-sa/2.5/in/).
+Its made available under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 </pre>